suxrobGM/dotnet-templates/docs/mapper-guide.md

 ## Creating Mappers
 1. **Create a Mapper interface**:
-    - Navigate to the `Alikai.Factoring.Mappings` project.
+    - Navigate to the `ProjectName.Mappings` project.
     - Create a new interface for the mapper.
     - Follow the naming convention: `I{EntityName}Mapper`, where `EntityName` is the name of the entity (e.g., `IInvoiceMapper`).
     - Annotate your interface with `[Mapper]` in order for tool to pickup for generation.